 A reform commission could be formed to consider how a "re-engineering" should be done to produce a modern deed recording system.
 The phases and funding needs of this re-engineering should be encapsulated into some sort of Deed Recording Action Plan so that over a period of years the investments can be made in an additive manner, resulting in the desired efficient, transparent and accessible property rights registration system.

-Annex 1: Steps in a House Sale in Kabul
+Annex 1: Steps in the Sale of a House in Kabul